fenil29/vehicle-speed-detection/README.md

 # Vehicle-speed-detection
-Vehicle Speed Detection is an Python Application through which we can track or detect the speed of a moving vehicle.
+Vehicle Speed Detection is an Python Application to track or detect the speed of a moving vehicle.

 Here is an output  of the program :